corsokalte/corsokalte.github.io/_posts/2023-03-04-Family Genealogy.md

 tags: [Genealogy]     # TAG names should always be lowercase
 ---

-## This is a draft of our family genealogy.
+## This is a working draft of our family genealogy.

 The chart must be viewed directly within the GitHub repository.

 [Link](https://github.com/corsokalte/corsokalte.github.io/blob/main/_posts/2023-03-04-Family%20Genealogy.md)

+* It was reviewed at the 2023 family reunion and has been validated by several of the Corso sisters.

 ```mermaid
   graph LR;